Azure/aks-engine/docs/tutorials/cli-overview.md

 Use "aks-engine [command] --help" for more information about a command.
 ```

+## Operational Cluster Commands

+These commands are provided by AKS Engine in order to create and maintain Kubernetes clusters.
+Note: there is no `aks-engine` command to delete a cluster; to delete a Kubernetes cluster created by AKS Engine, you must delete the resource group that contains cluster resources.
+If the resource group can't be deleted because it contains other, non-Kubernetes-relate Azure resources, then you must manually delete the Virtual Machine and/or Virtual Machine Scale Set (VMSS), Disk, Network Interface, Network Security Group, Public IP Address, Virtual Network, Load Balancer, and all other resources specified in the aks-engine-generated ARM template.
+Because manually deleting resources is tedious and requires following serial dependencies in the correct order, it is recommended that you dedicate a resource group for the Azure resources that AKS Engine will create to run your Kubernetes cluster.
+If you're running more than one cluster, we recommend a dedicated resource group per cluster.

 ### `aks-engine deploy`

 The `aks-engine deploy` command will create a new cluster from scratch, using an API model (cluster definition) file as input to define the desired cluster configuration and shape, into the subscription, region, and resource group you provide, using credentials that you provide.
 Use this command to create a new cluster.